Joburg Ladies Open

 The Joburg Ladies Open is a women's professional golf tournament held in Johannesburg, South Africa.
 It is an event on the Southern Africa-based Sunshine Ladies Tour since 2015 and starting in 2022 co-sanctioned with the Ladies European Tour.

+History

-It was played at the Royal Johannesburg & Kensington Golf Club until 2017.
-It moved to Modderfontein in 2018 and on to the refurbished Soweto Country Club for the following three years.
+The tournament was played at the Royal Johannesburg & Kensington Golf Club until 2017.
+It moved to Modderfontein in 2018 and was played on to the refurbished Soweto Country Club for the following three years before returning.